jenjwong/sandbox/README.md

 # Solution

-My solution uses a 2-d matrix to keep track of game state.
+My solution uses a board/2-d-matrix to keep track of game state.
 Helpers are broken into modules by functionality.
 Based on if the new word is placed along a row, or down a column, *findWordByRow* or *findWordByColumn*  is called to generate a list of valid words for the turn.

 ## findWordByRow
 1. Starts at the coordinates of first tile placed